MSci Anatomical Sciences

 - Written communication

-- Groups assessed on the production of a slide presentation.
+- Groups assessed on the production of a podcast which includes power point slides.

 - Develops organisational skills.